Information about Olanzapine

 How Olanzapine works

 Olanzapine is an atypical antipsychotic.
 It works by affecting the levels of chemical messengers (dopamine and serotonin) to improve mood, thoughts and behavior.

 Common side effects of Olanzapine

-Sleepiness, Weight gain, Increased prolactin level in blood, Orthostatic hypotension (sudden lowering of blood pressure on standing), Dizziness, Dryness in mouth, Constipation, Restlessness, Tremor, Muscle rigidity
+Sleepiness, Weight gain, Increased prolactin level in blood, Orthostatic hypotension (sudden lowering of blood pressure on standing), Dizziness, Dryness in mouth, Constipation, Restlessness, Tremor, Muscle stiffness

 Available Medicine for Olanzapine